SoftUni-Internal/interactive-content/EN/06-Templating/00-Lesson-Intoduction.md

 # Table of Contents

-## In this lesson you will learn about:
+## In this lesson you will learn about

 **1. Templating Concepts**